-- by country - by contract's duration - by development year - Expenses - General expenses split for fixed and floating/variable expenses; - Applicable EIOPA Risk free rate curve as at 31/12/2018 no material impact - None of the companies' own funds are recognised by virtue of Solvency II's transitional provisions and the Company has no ancillary own funds. - No deductions were applied to own funds and there are no material restrictions affecting their availability and transferability. - RCI companies do not have basic own fund items which possess loss absorbency mechanism complying with the Article 71 (1) (e) of the Commission Delegated Regulation (EU) 2015/35.
+- As described above (in section D.1 Assets), the own funds are primarily invested in term deposits, sovereign and supra-national bonds, corporate bonds as well as overnight deposits. - Assumptions deriving for the calculation of technical provisions have been updated compare to the year 2018 based on the latest experience (lapse rates, expenses, claim frequency, claim acceptation rates, risk free rates curve). - None of the companies' own funds are recognised by virtue of Solvency II's transitional provisions and the Company has no ancillary own funds. - No deductions were applied to own funds and there are no material restrictions affecting their availability and transferability. - RCI companies do not have basic own fund items which possess loss absorbency mechanism complying with the Article 71 (1) (e) of the Commission Delegated Regulation (EU) 2015/35.